The Patriots will surely find something left to prove after fifth Super Bowl title

 So let’s take a moment to enjoy the moment before giving New England another dragon to slay:

-The Patriots rate in a class all their own after Sunday night’s 34-28 thrilling win over the Falcons.
+The Patriots rate in a class all their own after Sunday night’s 34-28 thrilling win over the Falcons in overtime.
 No quarterback or coach has won five rings but Tom Brady and Bill Belichick.

 It’s historic (as whoever stole Brady’s game-worn jersey from his gym bag after the game surely knows).